 A "Request for Leave" form shall be submitted to the General Manager or designee for any requested leave in excess of thirty (30) days.
 The written request form will indicate appropriate arrangements have been made regarding health insurance coverage and other pertinent issues should the leave exceed sixty (60) days.

 Upon return from military leave, employees shall have the same rights and privileges of employment, re-employment, seniority and promotion had he/she not been absent.
 Any uncompleted probationary period must be satisfied upon completion of the temporary military leave of absence.
-An employee returning from military duty shall be offered re-employment in accordance with the Uniformed Services Employment and Re-Employment Rights Act of 1994 (USERRA).
+An employee returning from military duty shall be offered re- employment in accordance with USERRA.
 If an employee fails to notify MCWD of his/her intent to return to work within the time period allowed by law, the employee will be considered to have resigned.